de-simone/MarkovChainDensityEstimator/README.md

 ### Usage

-An example of possible usage is in the repository file [example.ipynb](./example.ipynb) **link to file in github**.
-Here we have showed how to estimate the PDF in a 1D and a 2D example, including the optimization phase necessary to choose the parameter of our estimator.
+An example of possible usage is in the Jupyter notebook [example.ipynb](./example.ipynb) **link to file in github**.
+There you can find how to estimate the PDF in a 1D and a 2D example, including the optimization phase necessary to choose the parameter of our estimator.
 A qualitative comparison with the true PDF is also shown.

 ### License